BenjMy/icsd_dev/docs/content/doc/documentation.rst

 -  New version:
    :math:`W_{m}=\alpha_{s}I+{D_{x}}^{T} D_{x} +D_{z}^{T}D_{z}`

+(See regularisation class fiatando code for in depth understanding)

 The trade-off between data misfit and solution regularization is controlled by :math:`\lambda`.
 The numerical routine includes a “pareto”